UniversalMediaServer/api/README.md

 Watches for changes to TypeScript files and compiles them to JavaScript (use `yarn run build` to do it manually)

 #### `yarn dev`
-Runs the development server and restarts it when any file is changed
+Runs the development api server (and restarts it when any file is changed) and the async processor

 #### `yarn dev:cron`
 Runs the cron job feature using ts-node